 Picture QR Code Login

-Serverless shared photo album with identity-aware login (Google/Email) and per-photo attribution.
+Serverless shared photo album with Google sign-in, guest access, and identity-based delete permissions.

 https://github.com/davidbmar/picture_qr_code_2_login · private · shipped